-3 Spinning detonation in three-dimensional channels
+5 Spinning detonation in three-dimensional channels

 Decrease of both transverse dimensions of the channel leads to disappearance of 3D cellular detonation.
 If the width of the channel is less than the critical one, transverse waves are weak and the detonation is almost one-dimensional.
 If the width of the channel is greater than mentioned critical value but is quite small for large amount of transverse waves, some symmetrization may occur.
 For circular channel it leads to spinning detonation, which was obtained in calculations without any external impact, with strongly 1D initial distribution, and due to instability of 1D flow.
-Fig. 11 and 12 show traces of triple points (schlieren diagram) on the surface of circular channel with diameter 6 mm.
-Fig. 11 illustrates the initial phase - irregular and undeveloped spinning detonation at the distance 22 cm.
-Fig. 12 corresponds to developed and stationary spinning detonation in the same calculation at the distance 75 cm.
-The schlieren diagram on the last figure was taken for the moment when the head front on the surface of the channel.
+Fig. 6 shows traces of triple points (soot foil diagram) on the surface of circular channel with diameter 6 mm.
+The left part of the figure illustrates the initial phase - irregular and undeveloped spinning detonation at the distance 22 cm.
+The right part corresponds to developed and stationary spinning detonation in the same calculation at the distance 75 cm.
+The soot foil diagram on the last figure has been constructed for the moment when the head front is in the field of view, so this figure also shows the values of pressure behind the head front on the surface of the channel.

-Fig. 11.
-Emergence of three-dimensional spinning detonation in the channel of circular section
+Fig. 6.
+Formation of three-dimensional spinning detonation in the channel of circular section